M66B/FairEmail/FAQ.md

 &#x1F30E; [Google Translate](https://translate.google.com/translate?sl=en&u=https%3A%2F%2Fm66b.github.io%2FFairEmail%2F%23redmi)

-On some Xiaomi Redmi (Note) devices, some Realme devices, some OnePlus devices running Android 12 and some Oppo devices running Android 12 the database occasionally gets corrupted, especially after an update, resulting in total data loss (on the device only, unless you are using a POP3 account with the option *Leave messages on server* disabled).
+On some Xiaomi Redmi (Note) devices, some Realme devices, some OnePlus devices, some Oppo devices, and some Samsung devices running Android 12, the database occasionally gets corrupted, especially after installing an update, resulting in total data loss (on the device only, unless you are using a POP3 account with the option *Leave messages on server* disabled).

 The cause of this problem are disk I/O errors due to an Android bug (more likely) or maybe a hardware issue (less likely),